 The 2009 winner of the Will Herberg Award for Excellence in Teaching asserts that this donation was not out of character for Lincoln, who had a lifelong rapport with the Irish.

 ‘I suppose Lincoln always had a great affinity for the Irish and their plight.
-He knew and recited Robert Emmet’s speech from the dock and his favourite ballad was Lady Dufferin’s poem ‘The Lament of the Irish Emigrant’ set to music.’
+He knew and recited Robert Emmet’s speech from the dock and his favorite ballad was Lady Dufferin’s poem ‘The Lament of the Irish Emigrant’ set to music.’

-The celebrated politician’s generosity was not unrivalled however, and many other political figures gave money also.
+The celebrated politician’s generosity was not unrivaled, however, and many other political figures gave money also.
 The famine was widely reported at the time and Kinealy’s ceaseless research also uncovered donations from then American President James L. Polk, who donated $50, and from controversial British monarch Queen Victoria.

 ‘There were so many donations across the world and it really shows how much sympathy people had for what the Irish were going through.
 There are donations from China, India, Australia and Russia to name but a few.’